Goldiiee12/todo_list/README.md

 Error Handling and Debugging:

 Ensure the app does not crash if there's no data to retrieve from localStorage.
-Use browser DevTools, particularly the Application tab, to inspect localStorage data for debugging.

 Remember that localStorage deals with JSON data, which cannot include functions directly.
 Plan for how to reattach methods to your objects after retrieving them from localStorage.